medic/cht-docs/content/en/apps/_index.md

 - JSON format used to specify configuration
 - XLSForms to setup actions and contacts

 This section provides an overview of CHT features, and the reference material for those looking to build applications with CHT Core.
+If you're looking for more context on the typical end users of CHT apps, you'll find more info in the CHT Design System.

 {{% see-also page="design/personas" title="Personas" %}}